 You won’t own the car

-We understand that there is a lot of satisfaction and peace of mind knowing that your car is bought and paid for.
-And, it’s also good to know that if your employment stops unexpectedly or illness strikes then you have a car that won’t be taken away or you have to hand back.
+We understand that there is a lot of satisfaction and peace of mind in knowing that your car is bought and paid for.
+It’s also good to know that if your employment stops unexpectedly or illness strikes then you have a car that won’t be taken away or you have to hand back.

 This isn’t to say you aren’t going to keep it in good condition, it just means that leasing might not be good for those doing high mileage or if they are going to be doing off-road driving or might get the car a little bit roughed up.